Slow recovery after CrowdStrike update sparks global IT outage

 By Saturday, several services were back online, but George Kurtz, the CEO of US cybersecurity company CrowdStrike – whose botched software update on its Falcon Sensor hit Microsoft’s Windows operating system – cautioned that a total recovery could take weeks.

-CrowdStrike said it had rolled out a fix for the problem and Kurtz told US broadcaster CNBC he wanted to “personally apologise to every organisation, every group and every person who has been impacted” by the widespread glitch.
+CrowdStrike said it had rolled out a fix for the problem and Kurtz said he wanted to “personally apologise to every organisation, every group and every person who has been impacted” by the widespread glitch.

 US President Joe Biden’s team was talking to CrowdStrike and those affected and was “standing by to provide assistance as needed”, the White House said in a statement.